CreateAndFake/CreateAndFake/docs/pages/Tools-Mutator.md

 # Mutator

-The `Mutator` tool provides methods to create variants.
+The `Mutator` tool provides methods to modify objects and create variants.

 ## Example